nomasystems/erf/README.md

 `erf` dynamically generates a router that type check the received requests against the API specification.
 If the request passes the validation, it is deconstructed and passed to the callback module.
 But, how does the callback module must look like?

-`erf` expects your callback module to export one function per operation defined in your API specification.
+The router expects your callback module to export one function per operation defined in your API specification.
 It also expects each operation to include an `operationId` that, after being transformed to _snake_case_, will identify the function that is going to be called.
 Regarding the expected arguments in those functions, `erf` will provide 4 arguments that include the variable data of the request (i.e., that data that cannot be inferred just from the `operationId`):
 - `PathParameters :: [{Name :: binary(), Value :: binary()}]`
 - `QueryParameters :: [{Name :: binary(), Value :: binary()}]`
 - `Headers :: [{Name :: binary(), Value :: binary()}]`